gamemanual0/gm0/source/docs/software/options-for-programming.rst

 * Good for beginners: one of the easiest and simplest options to use.
 * Easy to set up: requires a device (laptop, chromebook, tablet) and a phone in the Program & Manage screen
-* Programs can be saved directly to the phone.
+* Programs can be saved directly to the phone

     * Changes can be made quickly
 * Doesn’t require an external Wi-Fi connection